bregenspan/webpack-circular-import-issue/README.md

  * `npm install`
  * `npm run start`

-To see an example of Rollup (working), native browser ES module support (working in Chrome), and the Webpack case (currently breaks)
+...to see an example of Rollup (working), native browser ES module support (working in Chrome), and the Webpack case (currently breaks)